woossi0/suite/docs/usermanual/source/dataadmin/loading/pgshapeloader.rst

 #.
 Determine the SRID ("projection") of your data.
 This is often determined in the layer metadata.
 If not known, use a service like `prj2epsg.org <http://prj2epsg.org>`_ to upload and convert the ``.prj`` file in the shapefile to an SRID code.

 #.
-Determine which database you would like to load the data, or create a new database.
+Determine into which database you would like to load the data, or create a new database.
 The OpenGeo Suite comes with a default database that can be used, which is named for your username on the system (or the user that installed the OpenGeo Suite).

 Loading data